wotbatt/certs/aws/security-specialty/6-mgmt-security-governance.md

 **Skills in:**

 - Using CloudFormation to deploy cloud resources consistently and securely :white_check_mark:
-- Implementing and enforcing multi-account tagging strategies :large_orange_diamond:
+- Implementing and enforcing multi-account tagging strategies :white_check_mark:
-- Configuring and deploying portfolios of approved AWS services (for example, by using AWS Service Catalog) :large_orange_diamond:
+- Configuring and deploying portfolios of approved AWS services (for example, by using AWS Service Catalog) :white_check_mark:
-- Organizing AWS resources into different groups for management :large_orange_diamond:
+- Organizing AWS resources into different groups for management :white_check_mark:
 - Deploying Firewall Manager to enforce policies :white_check_mark:
-- Securely sharing resources across AWS accounts (for example, by using AWS Resource Access Manager [AWS RAM]) :large_orange_diamond:
+- Securely sharing resources across AWS accounts (for example, by using AWS Resource Access Manager [AWS RAM]) :white_check_mark:

 ## Task Statement 6.3: Evaluate the compliance of AWS resources